What you win

 The five winners share a 1 million euro grant, and – perhaps more important than the financial contribution – get access to a one-year long Innovation Accelerator Program.

-With more than 14,000 entries from 182 countries received since its launch in 2015, the Global Change Award has become the go-to challenge for circular innovation, and has been called the Nobel Prize of fashion.
-Each year, 300 guests are gathered the spectacular Stockholm City Hall, the same venue as the Nobel Prize festivities since 1930, to celebrate the awarded winners, their game changing innovations and circular fashion.
-Watch the recap video from last year’s celebrations.
+With more than 20,000 entries from over 200 countries and territories received since its launch in 2015, the Global Change Award has become the go-to challenge for circular innovation, and has been called the Nobel Prize of fashion.
+Watch the recap video from last year’s announcement and celebrations.

 The innovation accelerator